-RANDOM TOTS (Random Thoughts) is a series of essays that tackles on topics that range from the tiniest known particle to the vastness of the human mind and pour my thoughts to it.
+RANDOM TOTS (Random Thoughts) are essays that tackle topics that range from the tiniest known particle to the vast human mind.

 – an acceptance that a statement is true or that something exists.

 I lived in Cagayan De Oro, Northern Mindanao for 6 years.
 The place was (and still is) completely diverse.
 I personally would say that the city was “colorful”, in terms of culture – such as the presence of different religions.

 Catholicism is still very much dominant looking at it now as an adult but back then, whether or not it was dominant, it did not matter to me.